OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

 Summary Stats
 +++++++++++++

-If we have data on a single variable X summarized in its variance, the basic univariate model will simply estimate the variance of the variable X.  We call this model saturated because there is a free parameter corresponding to each and every observed statistic.
+If we have data on a single variable **X** summarized in its variance, the basic univariate model will simply estimate the variance of the variable **X**.
+We call this model saturated because there is a free parameter corresponding to each and every observed statistic.
 Here we have covariance matrix input only, so we can estimate one variance.
 This model can be represented by the following path diagram:

 .. image:: graph/UnivariateSaturatedModelNoMean.png

 Model Building
 ..............

 When using the path specification, it is easiest to work from the path diagram.
-Assuming you are familiar with path analysis (*for those who are not, there are several excellent introductions, see [LI1986]*), we have a box for the observed/manifest variable *X*, and one double headed arrow, labeled /sigma^2_x.
+Assuming you are familiar with path analysis (*for those who are not, there are several excellent introductions, see [LI1986]*), we have a box for the observed/manifest variable **X**, and one double headed arrow, labeled :math:/sigma^2_x.
 To indicate which variable we are analyzing, we use the ``manifestVars`` argument, which takes a vector of labels.
 In this example, we are selecting one variable, which we pre-specified in the *selVars* object.

 .. cssclass:: input
 ..